dgis/emu48android/ReadMe.txt

 TODO

-- Android 11 new storage issues :-(
-- ANR in NativeLib.buttonUp(), should make Win32::InvalidateRect() asynchronous (may be the cause of the lag and freeze).
-- Add the name of the file in the toast "State saved".
+- The render pixels are very nice.
+A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - Bug: In Xiaomi mi A3 under Android10, the haptic feedback does not work (add an intensity setting).
 - Somehow LEFT (Shift on the keyboard) + 7 activates the DIVIDE-key (z-Key)..., but with the NUM-Key it can make it work without problems...
   I think it might have something to do with the "/" sign on the Shifted-7-key.
-- The render pixels are very nice.
-A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - The clock seems unsynchronized sometimes (Michael P).
 - Retain a key by right clicking if it is from a mouse.
 - Add the possibility to load and save the flash in another file.